 When my daughter Brandy decided that she wanted to study abroad in Europe I was scared to death.
 The thought of her being halfway around the world scared me.
 Letting her go live on campus was one thing, but to send her to another country was way out of my comfort zone.
-But the Office of Study Abroad was very helpful in answering all my questions and concerns.
+But Study Abroad & Global Engagement was very helpful in answering all my questions and concerns.
 With their help, along with information that my daughter had been gathering for some time, I knew it would be alright.
 This was a chance of a lifetime and no schooling could prepare or teach her for what she would learn just by living there.
 The people she would meet and the cultures she would experience would be priceless.
 There is nothing like traveling to other countries and seeing how other people live to make you appreciate what you have.
 Keeping in contact helped tremendously, which we did through Skype.
 What a wonderful invention, not only to speak with them but to actually see them and know they are alright.
 I know she had a few rough times but overall she enjoyed the experience and if she had the opportunity, she would love to live there.
 It was a great experience for us all and I would highly recommend it.

 Mother of Brandy - Class of 2011